 How many times have you heard of “It’s not WHAT you know, but WHO you know.”?
 Believe me, it works (personal experience included!).
 So why not use the so called media networking to leverage your career?

-Taking this blog as an example, everything started when I searched for a group on Infosec Professionals to join at LinkedIn.
+Taking my LinkedIn Group as an example, everything started when I searched for a group on Infosec Professionals to join at LinkedIn.
 That was September 2008, when the crisis was at its peak, and reading through the groups I noticed countless talented Infosec Professionals looking for a new position after being retrenched.
 That’s when I was struck by an idea: creating a group that would bring Infosec Professionals and recruiters together, promoting their interaction and bringing both ends together.

-Today, just a year later, the group counts with more than 3000 members, several topics are discussed on a daily basics and my number of connections grew from around 100 to 500+ (I’m not an open networker, by the way).
+Today, a couple of years later, the group counts with more than 8000 members, several hundred topics are discussed on a weekly basis and my number of connections grew from around 100 to 500+ (I’m not an open networker, by the way).

 In my case, 200 of those 500 are RECRUITERS.
-Needless to say, I usually get to know about a position being opened BEFORE anyone else out there.
-Luckily for you, most of the positions I come through end up in this blog, so you can also benefit from it.
+Needless to say, I usually get to know about a position being opened WAY BEFORE anyone else out there.
+My modus operandi:

 Facebook – friends and leisure, with a page about the blog.